ellatorres08/DH110-familyconnection/README.md

 ![Shape](shape.png)

 To explore shape variation, I looked into three different corner radii for the family member profile rectangles/ buttons.
 The first was no radius and maintained the pointed rectangular shape.
 Then the following two explore radii of 10 and 20 px.
+The first variation presents a very traditional and professional feel but also a more rigid and sharp appearance.
+Then as the roundness increased we start to have a more welcoming shape to the eye but perhaps sacrifice some of that seriousness.

 #### Colors